 Think of Orchard and Tanglin, and retail therapy will spring to mind.
 In the early morning, before the shoppers throng the shopping belt, the street is surprisingly tranquil—which makes it perfect for a quick run.
-So put those shopping bags aside and follow this easy 4.4-kilometre trail along this stretch that is also peppered with attractions.
+So put those shopping bags aside and follow this easy 4.4-kilometre trail, along a shopping belt that's peppered with attractions.

 All venues are near Orchard, Dhoby and Somerset MRT Station

-The route begins outside of the 1 Istana (it takes its name from the Malay word for “palace”), the official living quarters for the President of Singapore.
-While the Istana grounds are only open on selected public holidays (such as Chinese New Year, Hari Raya Puasa and Deepavali), the Istana Park opposite the national monument is accessible every day.
+The route begins outside of the 1 Istana (which takes its name from the Malay word for “palace”), the official living quarters for the President of Singapore.
+While the Istana grounds are only open on selected public holidays (such as Chinese New Year, Hari Raya Puasa and Deepavali), the Istana Park opposite the landmark is accessible every day.

 Warm up beside the Istana Heritage Gallery at the Istana Park, which exhibits artefacts and artworks that chart the history of the residence from its days as the Colonial Governor’s house.
-Once you’re done, speed things up and run westward along Orchard Road, whose fleet of shopping malls and hotels flanks the street.
+Once you’re done, speed things up and run westward along Orchard Road, where shopping malls and hotels line both sides of the street.

 Emerald Hill Road